jgers32/jgers32.github.io/index.md

 </style>

 <div class="custom-alert">
-    I'll be at Argonne National Lab this summer working on multimodal AI for edge sensing systems <strong>🎉</strong> In Chicago and wanna chat research?
-I'll buy you a coffee!
+    <strong>I'll be at Argonne National Lab this summer working on multimodal AI for edge sensing systems <strong>🎉</strong> In Chicago and wanna chat research?
+I'll buy you a coffee!</strong>
 </div>